 - For materials concerning health benefits (for example, utilization management (UM) issues) and educate other covered family members.

-- To accept financial responsibility for any copayment or coinsurance associated with services received while under the care of a physician or other healthcare professional, or while a patient at a facility.
+- Accept financial responsibility for any copayment or coinsurance associated with services received while under the care of a physician or other healthcare professional, or while a patient at a facility.

-- To contact OhioHealthy if they have concerns, or if they feel their rights have been compromised.
+- Contact OhioHealthy if they have concerns, or if they feel their rights have been compromised.

-For questions, concerns, or additional information, please visit www.OhioHealthyPlans.com or contact a Member Advocate at the number on the back of your member ID card.
+For any questions, concerns, or to get additional information, please contact a Member Advocate at the number on the back of your member ID card.
 TDD/TTY services and language assistance are available.